-- HR procedures – ensure that all employees hold the appropriate ‘right to work’ documents and are paid fairly and in accordance with the National Living Wage.
+- HR procedures – to ensure that all employees hold the appropriate ‘right to work’ documents and are paid fairly and in accordance with the National Living Wage.
 Also, to put policies and procedures in place to safeguard the interests of all employees, including any unpaid work experience volunteers working at the RBL.

-- Procurement Policy – we ensure that certain factors are taken into account when selecting our suppliers, including considering whether the supplier will be a suitable business partner.
+- Procurement Policy – to ensure that certain factors are taken into account when selecting our suppliers, including considering whether the supplier will be a suitable business partner.
 This involves detailed analysis of a supplier’s reputation, integrity and compliance with laws and ethical procedures.

 - Anti-Bribery and Corruption Policy – to account and report any improper or suspicious behaviour or situations, and to report and deal with the risk of fraud and corruption.

 - Whistleblowing Policy – to provide guidance on how to report suspected dangers or wrongdoing in the workplace.
 All RBL employees, including those engaged on a temporary or consultancy basis, are expected to report any concerns relating to slavery or human trafficking.
 Any concerns raised will be duly investigated with action taken as necessary without any unfavourable treatment on the individual reporting the concern.
 RBL provides an independent Whistleblowing Service managed by Navex Global.
 This Whistleblowing Service is free and confidential, and can be accessed by phone or online.